-- If you want it to go public and want to have your own domain name – you could still try wordpress.com (premium) or you could look at one of the many low-cost hosting solutions that either have WordPress pre-installed for you or one which allows you to install WordPress directly from your hosting control panel
+- If you want it to go public and want to have your own domain name – you could still try wordpress.com (premium) or you could look at one of the many low-cost hosting solutions that either have WordPress pre-installed for you or one that allows you to install WordPress directly from your hosting control panel

-- If you have ftp access to your web server and you can’t get it pre-installed on your server, then download WordPress from wordpress.org and then use your ftp program (e.g. Filezilla) to upload WP to your web server.
-Important Note : Your web server will need to allow you to run MySql and PHP.
+- If you have FTP access to your web server and you can’t get it pre-installed on your server, then download WordPress from wordpress.org and then use your FTP program (e.g. Filezilla) to upload WP to your web server.
+Important Note: Your web server will need to allow you to run MySql and PHP.
 Most do these days, but don’t go buying webspace without checking first.

 - If you are determined to run WordPress on your own local computer, then you should read a few of the many guides to installing WAMPs.

-Once you have the software uploaded (or downloaded, if you just want to run it on your computer) you can then follow the Famous 5 minute install available.
+Once you have the software uploaded (or downloaded, if you just want to run it on your computer) you can then follow the Famous 5-minute install available.